 Magnolia blooms are known for their huge, outstretched petals.
 And their large leaves are just as inviting and gorgeous.
-We have noticed a number of our favorite websites showcasing magnolia wreaths for the holidays (check out Terrain’s beautiful version), so we were inspired to create a DIY version that someone at any crafting level could accomplish!
+We have noticed a number of our favorite websites showcasing magnolia wreaths for the holidays, so we were inspired to create a DIY version that someone at any crafting level could accomplish!
 Plus, it never hurts to try out a more cost-effective option.
 Our magnolia leaf wreath incorporates a combination of floristic crepe and metallic text weight paper to create texture, depth, and a glossy sheen with a color scheme fit for the holidays.

-Our line of floristic crepe includes three new shades of green, and we used the two darker shades (Pistachio and Pine) for this magnolia leaf wreath.
+Our line of floristic crepe includes three beautiful shades of green, and we used the two darker shades Juniper and Evergreen for this magnolia leaf wreath.
 You could also add in Spearmint or Gold Satin and Silver Bells crepe paper from our Winter Garden Collection.
 Just an idea—but we think those colors would make great accents for this wreath!

 When you’re ready to start this project, print our SVG file or PDF template below.
 If you are cutting by hand, you can either print the colored leaves onto regular copy paper or print the leaf outlines directly onto the metallic paper and trim from there.